Diego Maradona: In popular culture

-Maradona was included in many cameos in the Argentine comic book El Cazador de Aventuras.
-After the closing of it, the authors started a new short-lived comic book titled El Die, using Maradona as the main character.
-Maradona has had several online Flash games that are entirely dedicated to his legacy.
 In Rosario, Argentina, locals organized the parody religion of the "Church of Maradona".
 The organization reformulates many elements from Christian tradition, such as Christmas or prayers, reflecting instead details from Maradona.
 It had 200 founding members, and tens of thousands more have become members via the church's official web site.

-Many Argentine and international artists performed songs in tribute to Diego, such as "La Mano de Dios" by El Potro Rodrigo, "Maradona" by Andrés Calamaro, "Para siempre Diego" (Diego Forever) by Los Ratones Paranoicos, "Francotirador" (Sniper) by Attaque 77, "Maradona Blues" by Charly García, "Santa Maradona (Larchuma Football Club)” (Saint Maradona) by Mano Negra, and "La Vida Tómbola" by Mano Negra frontman Manu Chao, among others.
-There are also other films, such as: Maradona, La Mano de Dios (Maradona, the Hand of God), Amando a Maradona (Loving Maradona), and Maradona by Kusturica.
+Many songs were tributes to Maradona, including "La Mano de Dios" by El Potro Rodrigo, "Maradona" by Andrés Calamaro, "Para siempre Diego" (Diego Forever) by Los Ratones Paranoicos, "Francotirador" (Sniper) by Attaque 77, "Maradona Blues" by Charly García, "Santa Maradona (Larchuma Football Club)” (Saint Maradona) by Mano Negra, and "La Vida Tómbola" by Mano Negra frontman Manu Chao.
+Films such as: Maradona, La Mano de Dios (Maradona, the Hand of God), Amando a Maradona (Loving Maradona), and Maradona by Kusturica are dedicated to Maradona.
 In March 1981, Queen were introduced to Maradona backstage during their concert at the Vélez Sarsfield Stadium.